joeyrebbe/deepslot/README.md

-☐ Getting Started: Run the game by clicking the link here: https://joeyrebbe.github.io/Show_Me_What_You_Slot
+☐ Getting Started: Run the game by clicking the link here: https://joeyrebbe.github.io/deepslot/

-Click the lever, see the results.
+Click the button, see the results.
 If you get 5 in a row, click the download icon to find out what you've won!

-☐ Next Steps: Add downloadable prizes as audio files, either WAV or MP3.
+☐ Next Steps:
+            - Add downloadable prizes as audio files, either WAV or MP3.
+            - Add and stylize elements to make a more engaging experience.
+            - Possibly reduce slot number to give better than 1/3125 odds of winning.

-__USER STORY__: As a player, I want to click the slot lever so that I can obtain the secret prize.
+__USER STORY__: As a player, I want to click the button so that I can obtain the secret prize.